realworldocaml/book/en/12a-parsing-json-and-xml.md

   xml_id i o
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start at the bottom, where we open up input and output channels for XMLM to use.
+Let's start at the bottom, where we open up input and output channels to pass to `Xmlm` parser.
 The `input` and `output` constructor functions use a polymorphic variant to define
 the mechanism that the library should use to read the document.
 `Channel` is the simplest, but there are several others available.